lukewanless/docparse/README.md

 # Docparse
- Welcome to Docparse, this is a project designed for efficiently parsing custom docx templates for organisations and using LLM's to generate realistic replacement text without breaking formatting.
+ Welcome to Docparse, this is a project designed for efficiently parsing custom docx templates for organisations that leverages LLM's to generate realistic replacement text without breaking formatting.

 ## Table of Contents
 - [Getting Started](#getting-started)